jsulam-jhu/EN.580.709/index.md

 #### Ethics, personall well-being and classroom climate
-Please, have a look at the <a href="https://github.com/jsulam-jhu/EN.580.709/blob/master/WSESyllabus.pdf">detailed course description</a> for information on these topics.
+Please, have a look at the <a href="https://github.com/jsulam-jhu/EN.580.709/blob/master/WSESyllabus.pdf">detailed course description</a> for information on these important topics.